 - AI-Powered Voice Separation Clarity

-VX Pro uses Waves Neural Networks technology trained on millions of voice files.
-This means it can tell the difference between your voice and background noise without you having to teach it anything.
-You just load it up and it already knows what to keep and what to remove
+VX Pro uses Waves Neural Networks technology thatâs been trained on millions of voice files.
+So, it can tell your voice apart from background noise right away.
+You just load it up and it already knows what to keep and what to take out.

 - Real-Time Processing Inside Your DAW

-This is one of my favorite parts.
+This is one of my favorite features.
 You can edit and mix while the plugin works in real time.
-All your video and audio tracks keep playing, so you stay in context and don’t lose momentum.
+All your video and audio tracks keep playing, so you stay in the flow and donât lose your place.

-It’s fully automatable too, so if the noise level changes throughout a recording, you can automate the cleanup to match.
-This workflow is way faster than older plugins that make you stop, analyze, render, and then check your results.
+Itâs also fully automatable.
+If the noise level changes during a recording, you can set the plugin to adjust automatically.
+This makes the workflow much faster than older plugins that require you to stop, analyze, render, and check your results.

 - Multiband Control & Ambience Tools

-There’s also a “Reflections” control that brings back some natural room tone after noise reduction.
-Without it, voices can sound too dry or lifeless.
-I would use this feature when I want the vocal to feel like it still belongs in a space, just without the mess.
+Thereâs also a âReflectionsâ control that adds back some natural room sound after noise reduction.
+Without it, voices might sound too dry or flat.
+I use this feature when I want the vocal to feel like itâs still in a real space, just without the unwanted noise.

 - Multiple Neural Network Modes Clarity

-5. Acon Digital Extract Dialogue – For Speech Isolation from Noisy Recordings
+5. Acon Digital Extract Dialogue

-Another noise reduction plugin by Acon Digital.
-This one is built specifically to pull speech away from all the annoying stuff that sneaks into recordings – wind, traffic, hum, rustle, clicks, and pops.
+Hereâs another noise-reduction plugin from Acon Digital.
+Itâs designed to separate speech from all the annoying sounds that often end up in recordings, like wind, traffic, hum, rustling, clicks, and pops.

-The interface is super simple.
-You’re not buried in controls or menus.
-Most of the time, you load it up, adjust the sensitivity if needed, and let it do its thing in real time.
-I love that it includes a solo noise feature so you can actually hear what’s being removed.
-It keeps me from accidentally stripping out parts of the voice I actually want to keep.
+The interface is very straightforward.
+There arenât a lot of controls or menus to sort through.
+Usually, you just load the plugin, adjust the sensitivity if needed, and let it work in real time.
+I also appreciate the solo noise feature, which lets you hear exactly whatâs being removed.
+This helps me avoid accidentally removing parts of the voice I want to keep.

 - Deep Learning Algorithm for Speech Isolation

-The plugin uses a neural network trained on real-world audio to automatically identify and separate dialogue from background noise.
-You don’t need to teach it what noise sounds like or set up side chains.
-It just listens and figures it out on its own, which saves me a ton of time when I’m editing podcasts, interviews, or location recordings where the background wasn’t controlled.
+This plugin uses a neural network trained on real-world audio to automatically pick out dialogue from background noise.
+You donât have to show it what noise sounds like or set up side chains.
+It listens and figures it out by itself, which saves me a lot of time when editing podcasts, interviews, or recordings with uncontrolled backgrounds.

 - Frequency Band Sensitivity Controls

-If there’s low-end rumble or high-frequency hiss that’s harder to remove, I can target just those zones without affecting the full signal.
-It’s a nice balance between automatic processing and hands-on tweaking.
+If thereâs a low-end rumble or high-frequency hiss thatâs tough to remove, I can focus on just those areas without changing the whole signal.
+It strikes a good balance between automatic processing and manual control.

 - Maximum Attenuation Limiter

-Sometimes you don’t want to completely kill the background.
-Maybe you’re working on a documentary and need to keep some room tone for realism.
-The adjustable attenuation control lets you limit how much noise gets reduced, so you can preserve natural ambience without over-processing the dialogue.
-I would recommend it if you want audio to feel clean but not sterile
+Sometimes you donât want to remove all the background noise.
+For example, if youâre working on a documentary, you might want to keep some room tone for a natural feel.
+The adjustable attenuation control lets you decide how much noise to reduce, so you can keep the ambience without making the dialogue sound too processed.
+I recommend this if you want your audio to sound clean but still natural.

 - Solo Noise Monitoring & Spectrum Analyzer

-Being able to solo the removed noise is a game changer for quality control.
-You can listen to exactly what’s being taken out and make sure it’s not grabbing any voice content by mistake.
-The built-in spectrum analyzer shows you both the input signal and the noise being removed, giving you a visual reference that helps you make smarter decisions without guessing.
+Being able to remove noise solo is a game-changer for quality control.
+You can listen to exactly whatâs being taken out and make sure itâs not grabbing any voice content by mistake.
+The built-in spectrum analyzer shows both the input signal and the noise it removes, providing a visual reference that helps you make smarter decisions without guessing.

-6. Hush Audio Hush Pro (Mac Only) – Solid choice for Field Recording Cleanup
+6. Hush Audio Hush Pro (Mac Only)

 Main features: